 Deck & Patio Cost in Indianapolis: What to Expect in 2026

-In Indianapolis, IN, the typical deck & patio cost project costs $6,696–$17,856 (for a 600 sq ft home).
-Indianapolis is significantly below the national average, making it one of the more competitive markets for this work in the region.
+In Indianapolis, IN, the typical deck & patio cost project costs $10,908–$27,270 (for a 600 sq ft home).
+Indianapolis is near the national average, tracking closely with the broader regional market.

 In Indianapolis's market, composite decking represents the best long-term value despite 50–80% higher upfront cost over pressure-treated wood.
 Eliminating annual sealing, no splintering, and a 25–30 year lifespan versus 15–18 for wood typically makes composite the better financial decision over a typical ownership period.